 Acute Mental Health Unit Project

 The establishment of a new purpose-built Acute Mental Health facility is well underway.
 Construction commenced in Febraury 2023 and by August the foundation was complete.
 By December, the large structural beams were in place and roofing has begun.
-The forecast completion date is June 2025.
+The forecast completion date is June 2025, and the budget $66.6 million.

-The new unit will have 28 beds plus two rooms for those needing a short-term stay.
+The new unit will have 28 beds, and is 2,900 m2 in size.
 Looking to the future, there is provision for four to eight beds to be added.
 The building was design was inspired by the nearby mountain ranges - the Tararuas and the Ruahines.
 It will be welcoming, warm and make good use of natural light to enhance the therapeutic nature of care.

 View the image gallery below to see the progress made.